Topic: Reducing Racial Disparity and Disproportionality in Child Welfare: Programs

 - In order to be included: Program must specifically target the reduction of disparities and/or disproportionality in the child welfare system either in general or for a specific case

-- In order to be rated: There must be research evidence (as specified by Scientific Rating Scale) that demonstrates reduced race/ethnic disparities or disproportionality in at least one stage in the child welfare process (e.g., screening, investigation, services, etc.).
+- In order to be rated: There must be research evidence (as specified by the Scientific Rating Scale) that demonstrates reduced race/ethnic disparities or disproportionality in at least one stage in the child welfare process (e.g., screening, investigation, services, etc.).

 The Reducing Racial Disparity and Disproportionality in Child Welfare: Programs topic area is relevant to child welfare because of the overrepresentation of minority groups in the child welfare system.
 While nationally the prevalence of this issue may vary from jurisdiction to jurisdiction, the problem exists to some degree everywhere.
 Such a predicament has left child welfare administrators, program managers, and policy makers grappling with how best to implement strategies to significantly address the underlying issues and reduce this occurrence in their organizations.
 The importance of implementing and sharing successful strategies that counter racial bias and disparate treatment in our child welfare system is critical in assuring that all families are treated in a fair and equitable manner through each encounter point in the investigative and case management process.
 It is equally important that culturally appropriate interventions be identified, available, and offered to families of color that promote child safety, permanency, and family resiliency and well-being.